-When it comes to finding a value on your mobile home you might find that there is limited information out there.
+When it comes to finding a mobile home value you might find that there is limited information out there.
 The stuff that you do find just seems to take you around in circles.
-The information provided on mobile homes out there is difficult to understand and you need basic information on the value.
+The information provided on mobile homes is difficult to understand and you need basic information on the value.

 You need answers and you need to know what your mobile home value is.
 I get many calls everyday from sellers looking to sell their mobile home.
 They just have no idea what the mobile home is worth.